+Watering restrictions and hosepipe challenges are becoming increasingly common challenges for gardeners.
 But this doesn’t mean that you have to sit and watch your garden go limp and dry up.
-Read on to find out useful tips for helping your garden through this dry spell, and how to make your garden more drought resistant.
+Read our top tips for helping your save water in your garden through this dry spell, and how to make your garden more drought resistant.

 Water saving tips